tbaschak/genieacs/docs/installation-guide.rst

 .. attention::

-  For production deployments make sure to configure SSL and change ``UI_JWT_SECRET`` to a unique and secure string.
-Refer to :ref:`security` section for details.
+  For production deployments make sure to configure TLS and change ``UI_JWT_SECRET`` to a unique and secure string.
+Refer to :ref:`https` section for how to enable TLS to encrypt traffic.

 Prerequisites
 -------------